RuberDuck9/ryft-32/README.md

 ## Components

-Instruction Pointer: increases by one each tick unless modified by an instruction, controls read address of
+Instruction Pointer: increases by one each tick unless modified by an instruction, controls read address of the instruction register
 Instruction Register: stored instructions for the cpu to carry out once turned on, stores data as binary hex values, reads from address specified by instruction pointer
 Instruction Decoder: reads the opcode bits (0-4) from the instruction register and determines which instruction to execute
 Registers: hold temporary values that the cpu needs in the very short term